 2. College costs

 A home equity loan or HELOC may be a good way to fund a college education if your lender allows it.
-While student loans are still the most common way to pay for an education, the use of home equity “can still be advantageous when mortgage rates are considerably lower than student loan interest rates,” says Matt Hackett, operations manager at Equity Now.
+While student loans are still the most common way to pay for an education, the use of home equity “can still be advantageous when mortgage rates are considerably lower than student loan interest rates,” says Matt Hackett, operations manager at mortgage lender Equity Now.
 “It can also extend the term of the debt, reducing the payment.”

 Before tapping your home equity, however, look at all the options for student loans, including the terms and interest rates.
 Defaulting on a student loan will hurt your credit, but if you default on a home equity loan, you could lose your house.